UMR-CNRM/vortex/sphinx/tutorial/fetch.rst

 A post-processing task
 ----------------------

-We conclude this tutorial by implementing a subsequent vortex script, illustring how outputs of one vortex script can be used as inputs of another.
+We conclude this tutorial by implementing a second vortex script, which will illustrate the way outputs of one vortex script can be used as inputs of another.

 This new vortex script will: